 In general, public health agencies should begin escalation by requesting assistance from the public health agency at the next jurisdiction level (e.g., local public health agencies should contact the state and state public health agencies should contact CDC).
-State public health agencies have communicable disease or HAI/ AR programs that can be contacted directly; if unable to locate contact information directly, call the general agency number or the 24/7 on-call person for the agency.
-Public health agencies can contact CDC for technical assistance related to healthcare outbreak investigations via email (haioutbreak@cdc.gov) or by phone using the CDC 24/7 emergency response number (800-CDC-INFO).
+State public health agencies have communicable disease or HAI/AR programs that can be contacted directly; if unable to locate contact information directly, call the general agency number or the 24/7 on-call person for the agency.
+Public health agencies via email (haioutbreak@cdc.gov) or by phone using the CDC 24/7 emergency response number (800-CDC-INFO).